How to Pick A Skylight

-- Single.
-Single glazing is available in all of the above glazing types.
+- Single Glazing.
+Available in all of the above glazing types.
 It provides the least insulation from heat and cold as well as sound.

-- Double.
-Double glazing is available in acrylic and lexan and includes an insulating air space that is mechanically sealed.
+- Double Glazing.
+Available in acrylic and Lexan and includes an insulating air space that is mechanically sealed.
 It reduces outside noise (i.e. rain and hail) and increases the energy efficiency of your home.

 - Insulated Glass.
-Insulated glass is available for glass skylights and, as the name states, provides insulation-more specifically a hermetically sealed airspace.
+Available for glass skylights.
+This provides insulation-more specifically a hermetically sealed airspace.
 This is also a great choice to help protect your home from the elements.

 with skylights, sun tunnels or roof windows!

-Rochester Skylights is an authorized dealer for VELUX Skylights, VELUX Sun Tunnel Skylights and VELUX Roof Windows.
-VELUX skylights are leak-proof and energy-efficient, brighten almost any space in your home or business.
-VELUX sun tunnels are tubular skylights especially designed for bathrooms, closets, hallways, and laundry rooms.
-VELUX roof windows offer solutions for flat and low-sloped roof applications as well as egress applications.
-Fitch Construction installs VELUX products throughout the Rochester, Monroe County, and Finger Lakes regions in NY.
+Rochester Skylights is an authorized dealer of VELUX Skylights, VELUX Sun Tunnel Skylightsand VELUX Roof Windows.
+VELUX skylights are leak-proofand energy-efficient, brighten almost any space in your home or business.
+VELUX sun tunnels are tubular skylights specifically designed for bathrooms, closets, hallways, and laundry rooms.
+VELUX roof windows offer solutions for flat and low-sloped roofs as well as egress applications.
+Fitch Construction installs VELUX products throughout Western New York including the Rochester, Monroe County, and Finger Lakes regions.